Pythoniasm/slxpy-fork/README.md

   - Improve test extension scripts to also work with pytest
   - Structs are now read/write properties after pybind11 build if they are writable in the C++ code
   - Defaults to row-major order for widely-used features-last tensor definitions, defaults also to UseRowMajorAlgorithm, matches now C++ and numpy default.
+  - Defaults to Tunable parameters for the ert_rtw compilation targets